This post is contributed by Karla Ahern and Kit Nordmark, Burtch Works’ marketing research and consumer insights recruiting specialists.

 2. Skills, requirements, backgrounds needed

 What expertise will this person need on day 1, vs. what can they potentially learn on the job?
 Use specifics and be clear around what’s absolutely necessary to succeed in the role, and what may be more of a nice-to-have skill.
-Try not to fall victim to including skills and tools that are popular but won’t actually be needed in the role.
-Qualified candidates may be dissuaded from applying if they see skills such as predictive modeling or R listed on the job description when in reality these will be handled by the analytics team.
+Avoid including skills and tools that are popular but won’t actually be needed in the role.
+Qualified candidates may be dissuaded from applying if they see skills such as predictive modeling, Python or SQL listed on the job description when in reality these will be handled by the analytics team.

 3. Position within the organization